 ● Public release on October 7, 2019

-macOS Catalina is an update that adds almost as much as it takes away, and is one of the Mac's most important updates because of it.
-We lose 32-bit app support, the iTunes app, and even dashboard, but we gain iPad apps, new coding frameworks, and more ecosystem driven features. macOS Catalina not only benefits Mac users but iPad users as well, because of initiatives like Sidecar and Mac Catalyst.
+macOS Catalina was an update that added almost as much as it took away, and it was one of the Mac's most important updates because of it.
+We lost 32-bit app support, the iTunes app, and even dashboard, but we gained iPad apps, new coding frameworks, and more ecosystem-driven features. macOS Catalina not only benefited Mac users but iPad users as well, because of initiatives like Sidecar and Mac Catalyst.

-Mac catalyst is a developer system that lets developers take advantage of existing iPad app frameworks and implement the app in macOS with very little rework or alteration.
-Apple hopes a low barrier to entry will be enough to cause a large developer adaptation.
+Mac catalyst is a developer system allowing developers to take advantage of existing iPad app frameworks and implement the app in macOS with very little rework or alteration.
+Apple hopes a low barrier to entry will be enough to cause a large developer adoption.
 The introduction of Mac Catalyst seems to be a direct reaction to the slow decline of the Mac App Store because developers who make iOS apps had very little incentive to develop for Mac.